wr0ngway/pytivo-video-manager/README.txt

 In HD mode, vidmgr will also show video artwork on the right hand side of the screen.
 Vidmgr looks for the following file:  <full-video-file-name-including-extension>.jpg or, if this doesn't exist, folder.jpg.
 The view into which this graphic is placed is 320 pixels wide by 44 pixels high.
 If your graphic exceeds those dimensions it will be cropped.
+Folder.jpg will also be the thumbnail used for the enclosing folder or share.
+Also, if there is a folder.txt file in a directory, or in the subtending .meta directory, its contents - notably the description field will be shown on the display above the thumbnail

 Once you choose a video file, you will be shown some of the metadata associated with that file, and then have two options - push or delete (delete can be disabled - see configuration above).
 In